 The first key principle for making the very most of the end of the year is having a clear and thorough understanding of the marketing trends in your industry.
 If your business is a brick-and-mortar store or an e-commerce retailer, customers are most likely going to expecting significant sales from you as Q4 ramps up.
 However, businesses in the home service industry see a very different trend, where sales tend to drop in comparison to the rest of the calendar year.

 Action for Retail Businesses

 As the summer sun begins to fade, so should your previous tactics for the season.
-Analyze your ad budgets, media spend and digital marketing strategy to determine how the have been pacing in the 3rd quarter.
+Analyze your ad budgets, media spending and digital marketing strategy to determine how they have been pacing in the 3rd quarter.
 Use the data to make necessary adjustments, like setting a new budget for September through December.
-You'll find that if you do this now, you won't have to scramble to make less educated assessments later.
+You'll find that if you do this now, you won't have to scramble to make less-educated assessments later.

 Action for Service Businesses

 There's a lot less movement in the service industry -- and a lessened acquisition of new customers -- during Q4.
 The best way to move forward during this time is by amping up your outreach to your existing customer base, who are already familiar with your business and services.